WEBN: History

-In its early but humble beginnings WEBN broadcast from a bright blue old house in Cincinnati's westside Price Hill neighborhood at 1050 Considine Ave. referred to on-air as "Price's Mountain", any listener and rock lover at any time 24 hours a day could visit the station and walk right into the studio and home and watch EBN's personalities broadcast their shows live.
-Visitors were right in the studio as the DJs broadcast live.
-The house wasn't hard to spot, as it had what appeared to be a cocker spaniel sitting in an old barbershop chair on the front porch.
-The taxidermized dog had been Frank Wood, Sr.'s pet, named Miles Duffy.
-Frank Sr., being basically a one man show when he began the station, decided to name "Miles Duffy" as WEBN's 1st ever fantasy program director to give the impression that WEBN had more employees and his so called on-air "staph" than just himself.
-This joke continued officially for some years even as the station continued to grow.
+In its early days, WEBN broadcast from an old house in Cincinnati's westside Price Hill neighborhood, at 1050 Considine Ave.
+Referred to on-air as "Price's Mountain", any listener could visit the station/house at any time to watch EBN's personalities broadcast their shows live.
+The house wasn't hard to spot, as it was bright blue and had what appeared to be a Cocker Spaniel sitting in an old barbershop chair on the front porch.
+The taxidermied dog had been Frank Wood, Sr.'s pet, named Miles Duffy.
+Frank Sr., hosting a one-man show when he began the station, decided to name "Miles Duffy" WEBN's first fantasy program director to give the impression that WEBN had more employees than just himself.
+This joke continued officially for some years, even as the station continued to grow.

 In 1973 WEBN moved to the eastside's Hyde Park Square referred to on air as "Hyde's Meadow".
 In 1988, the station moved to the neighborhood of Mount Adams, this time calling it "Frog's Mountain" joining with several other stations purchased in recent years by its corporate parent Jacor Communications.
 In 1999 Jacor was purchased by Clear Channel.
 Finally in 2004, all Cincinnati Clear Channel stations moved to the northern suburb of Sycamore Township.
 WEBN continued to call its location "Frog's Mountain".
 By 2006 WEBN was added to the Nielsen BDS Active Rock panel only to revert to Mainstream Rock the following year.

 Radio personality Maxwell Slater Logan (Benjamin Bornstein), perhaps best known for his time at Cleveland rock station WMMS as host of The Maxwell Show, spent time at WEBN in early-to-mid 1990's under the on-air name Max Logan.
 Bo Matthews (Alex Gutierrez), formerly the program director at WMMS and a regular contributor to The Maxwell Show, took over as the WEBN program director on January 7, 2014.
 Matthews also served as vice president of programming for iHeartMedia's entire Cincinnati radio cluster before exiting the company in 2017.

+From 2012 to 2026, mornings were hosted by Kidd Chris.
+He was fired in June 2026 as part of nationwide layoffs by iHeart Media.